First Allied Airborne Army: Operation Market Garden

 Operation Market-Garden was an expanded version of the cancelled Operation Comet utilizing three divisions of 1st Allied Airborne Army (101st Airborne Division, 82nd Airborne Division and 1st Airborne Division).

 The driving force behind the creation of Market Garden was Field Marshal Bernard Montgomery, who disagreed with the 'broad front' strategy favoured by Eisenhower, in which all Allied armies in North-West Europe advanced simultaneously.
 Montgomery believed that a single thrust should be launched against the German forces.
 Allied forces under Montgomery's overall command would move through the Netherlands over the river crossings captured by the airborne forces, outflank the Siegfried Line, enter the North German Plain, and form the northern arm of a pincer attack on the Ruhr.

-Market Garden consisted of two sub operations, 'Market' - the airborne assault to seize key bridges which was carried out by First Allied Airborne Army, and 'Garden', the ground attack by the British 2nd Army, primarily XXX Corps.
+Market Garden was to punch a salient 62 mile long from the Dutch/Belgian border to Arnhem on the River Rhine.
+Market Garden consisted of two components, 'Market' – the airborne assault to seize key bridges which was to be carried out by First Allied Airborne Army, and 'Garden', the ground attack – primarily XXX Corps of the British Second Army – which would relieve the airborne units in turn and establish the corridor.
+The 101st would take the crossings at the Maas (Meuse), the 82nd the Waal at Nijmegen and British 1st Airborne the Nederrijn (Lower Rhine) at Arnhem.
+The landings began on 17 September.
+The 101st took their objectives and XXX (delayed by a destroyed bridge at Son) crossed the Maas on 20 September.
+The 82nd did not take the bridge at Nijmegen until 20 September and XXX did not cross in force until the following day.

-The operation succeeded in liberating the Dutch cities of Eindhoven and Nijmegen.
-However, it failed in its strategic purpose of allowing the British Second Army to advance over the Nederrijn via the bridge at Arnhem.
-1st Airborne Division, who had been assigned the task of capturing Arnhem, was evacuated on 25 September 1944, after the division had sustained heavy casualties.